zeyadsheriif/FTTF---From-Temporary-To-Forever/README.md

 2. Roles:
-o	Scrum Master: Facilitates scrum ceremonies and removes impediments (Sama Mohamed). o	Development Team: Implement features as defined in user stories (The whole team members).
+1. Scrum Master: Facilitates scrum ceremonies and removes impediments (Sama Mohamed).
+2. Development Team: Implement features as defined in user stories (The whole team members).

 3. Scrum Ceremonies:
-o	Sprint Planning: Define the scope for the upcoming sprint. o	Daily Standups: A brief meeting to sync up on progress, blockers, and plans. o	Sprint Review: Showcase completed features to stakeholders. o	Sprint Retrospective: Reflect on sprint improvements.
+1. Sprint Planning: Define the scope for the upcoming sprint.
+2. Daily Standups: A brief meeting to sync up on progress, blockers, and plans.
+3. Sprint Review: Showcase completed features to stakeholders.
+4. Sprint Retrospective: Reflect on sprint improvements.

 4. Sprint Cycles:
-o	Sprints will be a weeklong, with clear goals derived from the project’s requirements.
+Sprints will be a weeklong, with clear goals derived from the project’s requirements.